 The right pet insurance policy will give you peace of mind that every eventuality concerning your beloved pet is covered.
 This is perhaps the most important reason you should take your time in making a considered choice about which pet insurance provider to go for.

 Is Marks & Spencer a regulated insurance provider?

 It is essential that your insurance provider is regulated by the Financial Conduct Authority and also registered in England and Wales.
 Just like Emerald Life, Marks & Spencer is a fully regulated insurance provider.
 This is important as it means you might be able to claim compensation if there is a dispute with your provider, whereas an unregulated insurance policy has no legal recourse.
 The main objective of the FCA is to protect consumer interests when it comes to financial services such including pet insurance.

 Only the Premier Plan offers lifetime cover to the sum of £7,000 annually, without limitations on the amount spent on single health conditions like their other policies.

 The conditions to this are the same as many other providers in that you must continue to keep your policy renewed and your premiums up-to-date.
 All insurance providers will have the condition of full payment of policies being maintained before any claim is considered.

 Is pet insurance really worth the money?

 What better than to know you have a plan in place for any eventuality at any time of night or day.
-For these reasons alone pet insurance is incredibly good value for money as long as you ensure you get the best plan for your needs and your budget.
+Pet insurance can be good value for money as long as you ensure you get the most appropriate plan for your needs and your budget.
 It is also worth making sure you take extra time to read the policy small print before committing otherwise you risk unwittingly falling within the exceptions list and you won’t receive full cover for your pet.